 In their books Freakonomics and SuperFreakonomics, Steven D. Levitt and Stephen J. Dubner use the tools of economics to explore real-world behavior.
 As boring as that may sound, what they really do is tell stories — about cheating schoolteachers, self-dealing real-estate agents, and crack-selling mama's boys.
 Those Freakonomics stories — and plenty of new ones — are now coming to the radio, with Dubner as host.
 Just like the books, Freakonomics Radio explores "the hidden side of everything."
 It will tell you things you always thought you knew but didn't, and things you never thought you wanted to know, but do.

-Thursday, May 23, 2013 9:00am
+Thursday, December 5, 2013 9:00am

 Thursday, November 21, 2013 9:00am

 Spontaneous order is everywhere if you know where to look for it.